studybuffalo/cshp_psn_extraction/README.md

 credentials to the script, iterating over the entire forum and downloading the content and any attachments.
 These files were then processed to either allow viewing in a web browser locally or were all converted into a single PDF.
+Given that this was a one-time project with a deadline, best-practices were attempted, but often not used (because in the end, this script only has to work once!)

 # Useful Content